 In April, after weeks of isolation, we met Red—our fifth foster.
 He was three years old and just about the sweetest pup I had ever met.
 He walked right by my side and always had a big smile on his face.
 But Red had a problem: he was vomiting everything he ate.
 After a day of vomiting all of his food and even water, we called the shelter and asked to take him to see a vet.
 Scared that he would vomit in the car, I laid a blanket for Red in the backseat and didn’t sit with him.
 When we dropped him off at the shelter so the vet could check him out, I gave him a smile and a pat on the head, completely unaware that I would never see him again.
 You see we later learned that Red had a condition—megaesophagus.
 This condition caused Red to vomit because he was losing mobility and tone of his esophagus.
 Red was withering away and suffering, unable to take in any nutrients.
 And so the shelter decided to put him out of his misery.
 I got the call as they were putting him down.
 I wasn’t able to be there with him because of quarantine regulations.
 I cried for hours and I cry again as I type this.
 Red—I miss you everyday.
 You deserved better.

 As May rolled around I was convinced that we were in the clear.
 The strict lock down was lifted and life would soon get back to normal.
 But it didn’t.
-Companies were still on hiring freezes.
-All of my interviews from March (when I started applying again) were still on hold, some completely unresponsive.
+I was on the job hunt and companies were on hiring freezes.
+I my anxiety intensify with each passing day.
 And then the protests started.
 I was oblivious at first because I was fostering dog after dog, determined to save as many lives as I could.
 When I finally came out from under my rock, I read about the horrendous and unnecessary murder of George Floyd.
 I took the time to listen, like most, to what was being said.
 I watched videos, read books, listened; I took it all in and I continue to learn.